Gibson ES-350T: Design

 The first edition of the ES-350T from the year 1955 was equipped with two Gibson P-90s, which are single coil pickups.
 By 1957, these were replaced by the newly developed Gibson PAF double coil humbucker pickups, which were developed in the same year.
 The pickups are adjusted by means of four potentiometers mounted on the top (one volume control and one tone control) and a three-stage toggle switch close to the cutaway at the neck.
 This cutaway begun with a rounded "Venetian" shape in 1955.
 In 1960 Gibson changed to the "Florentine" cutaway form with a sharp edge in the frame.
 Later re-editions of the ES-350T again have the outwardly rounded frame at the cutaway.

 Gibson's custom shop reissued the ES350T in 1992 as a limited edition in both a traditional vintage sunburst and natural (blonde) finish.
 These models had gold hardware, Gibson PAF humbuckers, Curly Maple Body, the longer 25.5" scale (like the 1977–81 run), and a 1 11/16" nut width.
 Other examples in blonde can be found online dating from 1996, but it remains unclear whether these examples are customer orders or from a specific Gibson issue.
 From 1996 onward the ES350T has been available as a custom order only, with buyers including Jimmy Page (Led Zeppelin) who acquired a twin p90 model in 2006, which was used in the O2 Arena show on December 10, 2007.
 Other users include Keith Richards and James Blood Ulmer, who uses an ES350T with a fitted Bigsby alongside his trademark Gibson Byrdland.

 The ES-350T and Chuck Berry

 One of the first prominent users of the Gibson ES-350T was American rock and roll guitar legend Chuck Berry.
 Berry used the model exclusively from his first recordings at Chess Records.
 He first played an ES-350T with two P-90 pickups.
 This instrument can be seen on most of his early promotional photos, and he recorded most of his legendary recordings of the mid-1950s on it.
-In 1957, Chuck Berry bought a similar ES-350T, but it was equipped with two PAF humbucker pickups, and he used it on most of his hits from the end of the 1950s.
-Chuck Berry probably would have continued to play the model, but Gibson's production of the ES-350T was discontinued in 1963, so he switched to the Gibson ES-355, which became his new trademark.
+In 1957, Chuck Berry bought a similar ES-350T, but it was equipped with two PAF humbucker pickups.
+Berry used the latter on most of his hits from the end of the 1950s.
+Chuck Berry probably would have continued to play the model.
+However, Gibson's production of the ES-350T was discontinued in 1963.
+As such, Berry switched to the Gibson ES-355, which became his new trademark.